 Research and Development

-Achieving a good balance across the Big 6 activities for teaching schools will have a positive impact on the development of our alliance and evidence-based teaching.
+Achieving a good balance across the priorities for teaching schools will have a positive impact on the development of our alliance and evidence-based teaching.
 We integrate R&D activities into our Initial Teacher Training, Professional Learning and Leadership Development and School to School Support work.